If you're a B2B content marketer working in an industry experiencing an economic

 Layoffs mean fewer people are getting your emails at their work addresses.
 It also means you

-have fewer of your own employees to help amplify your content on social media (especially
+have fewer of your own employees to help amplify your content on

 LinkedIn).
 It also means that whatever engagement you're getting on social media is now less